leshy/backbone4000/README.md

 .when (attribute,callback) - run callback if attribute exists or when it first gets set

+subscribe calls return unsubscribe functions

-.onOnce - bind for an event and automatically unbind upon the first trigger
+.onOnce - bind for an event and automatically unbind upon the first trigger (implemented by backbone now, as .once)

+.listenToOnce - guess..

 .singleton - create a class and immediately instantiate it